valtimo-platform/valtimo-documentation/valtimo-implementation/components/valtimo-list/valtimo-list.md

 ></valtimo-list>
 ```

-Add the following to your controller
+The method must be defined in the component's controller
 ```typescript
 public itemClicked(item) {
     this.router.navigateByUrl("/items/"+item.id);